altocodenl/cell/readme.md

 - If you want a consistent system that runs parallely, things that concern a certain unit of consistency must be run sequentially.
 Unrelated things can run in parallel without a problem.
 If data must be consistent and it can only exist in one state at a time, the process must be either sequential or be sequentialized after the fact with eventual consistency.
 This is a hard limit.
 Parallel systems are hard to understand because of the potential combinatorial possibilities of reducing parallel sequences related to one concern into a single thread.
 - Authentication can be passed along.
 It's up to the listener to decide to serve or not the request, or pass control along.
 - Surface of the system also responds with data.
 That's communication.
 Same mechanism, in reverse.
 - Like receptors and substances.
-But receptors operate in parallel to a great extent and by aggregation; the systems done with cells are very simple, things happen mostly one at a time because that's how we understand them, and things either happen or not, we don't work usually with bounds.
+But receptors operate in parallel to a great extent and by aggregation; the systems done with cell are very simple, things happen mostly one at a time because that's how we understand them, and things either happen or not, we don't work usually with bounds.
 But the analogy stands.
 - Autopoiesis as compatible yet diametrally opposed to the cybernetic paradigm of computation (input/output).
 The focus is on what happens inside the boundary; also it goes beyond epistemologically by pointing to the self-constructed (*poiesis*) representation of reality that takes place inside the boundary, whereas cybernetics assumes an external reality.

 ## Acknowledgments